 Regional Cancer Therapies

-New regional therapies are especially beneficial for adults with advanced, or metastatic, cancers that have spread to organs inside the abdomen.
-They can also help cancer patients who may not be able to have surgery for their tumors.
+Regional therapies can also help cancer patients who may not be able to have surgery for their tumors.
 Treatment plans that include regional therapies are even allowing some patients who were once told their cancer was untreatable to achieve a longer life.

 You may benefit from regional therapies if you have intra-abdominal metastases (cancer that has spread inside the abdomen) from: